 What Should I do if my Team is Part of a Swap?

-- Request a revised roster with your new section placement from your Registrar and make sure they provide one to the Division Director for your new section.
+- Request a revised roster with your new section placement from your Registrar and make sure they have gotten it approved in the Roster Management system by the Division Director for your new section.

-- Contact all teams in your new section, especially your upcoming opponent, to exchange contact information and confirm your revised game schedule.
+- Login to BAYS.org and use the blue envelope next to the coach names to contact all teams in your new section, especially your upcoming opponent, to exchange contact information and confirm your revised game schedule.
 You should let your new opponents know how field closures are decided and communicated in your town.

-- Confirm with your town organization that any changes to field and referee assignments will be made as soon as possible.
+- Confirm with your town organization's field scheduler and referee assignor that they will make any changes to field and referee assignments as soon as possible.

 We’ve Been Asked to Participate in a Spring Season Swap, but my Team is Leading its Section.
 Will the Team Still Receive End-of-Season Awards?

 Awards are only given to section-winning teams in Grades 5 and above during the spring season.
 Section winners are not given t-shirts during the fall.
 If your team is asked to move during the spring and on the effective date of the swap it is leading its original section, the team WILL still receive the awards (t-shirts) that it would have received had it remained in and won its original section.
 Contact the Division Director of your original section by June 1 to confirm arrangements for the shipment of your team’s awards.

 Swaps will be process in the Effective Game Week chosen by the Division Director.
 Swaps are “official” when the updates/swaps are reflected on the BAYS website.
 Contact your Division Director if you have been informed that the swap has been approved but it is not shown on the BAYS website.